By: Dr. Sheri Sime

 Prescription Omega 3, 6 Fatty Acids

 Fatty acids can improve symptoms in patients and have few side effects.
-Their anti-inflammatory benefits not only help skin inflammation, but arthritis too.
+Their anti-inflammatory benefits not only help skin inflammation, but arthritis too as well as helping senior pets and senility.
 They alone are not expected to control an allergy, but are often used in combination with other therapies.
-Products such as Eicosa Derm and Welactin help about 20% of patients.
+Products such as Welactin help about 20% of patients.
 These products differ from the commercially available fatty acids to improve the coat quality.
-They should be used with caution in pets with a history of or breed predilection towards pancreatitis (i.e. Schnauzers).

-These can offer a pet relief from the itching, but can have side effects throughout the body.
+These can offer a pet immediate relief from the itching, but can have side effects throughout the body when used longterm.
 When used, we try and combine them with other treatment modalities, and find the lowest possible alternate day dosing that will maintain a pet's comfort.
 Common side effects include increased urination and appetite, and some pets will experience behavioral changes.
 Long term use of corticosteroids can lead to the development of diabetes, immunosuppression, or Cushings disease.
 Safer products, with a lower dose of corticosteroids combined with antihistamines (Vanectyl-P) are commonly used.

 T-shirts, E-collars and Booties